mahendranv/mahendranv.github.io/_posts/android/2021-10-04-hilt-codegen.md

 ---

-...

-This is the second installment in three part series.
+This is the second instalment in three part series.
 To understand better, you can read part1 or open the [github project](https://github.com/mahendranv/hilt-espresso) to explore the code.

 [**Part1:** Android — Basic Hilt setup with viewmodel + fragment](https://mahendranv.github.io/posts/hilt-viewmodel/)